Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 As a result, annual policies offer coverage for the entire year, for all trips you make.

-Cruise line travel insurance
+Cruise line travel insurance is absolutely terrible.

 First, cruise line travel insurance is always underwritten by a third party, like Allianz or AIG.
 That means the cruise line itself does not insure you.
 It just sells you a policy just like any other insurance agent.